zaki/dotfiles/README.md

 name, email and github credentials.
 Beyond that a common gitignore file will be set up for you at ~/.gitignore

-### Screen configuration

-The screen prompt is set up to include a caption that displays the window title the current time and the load average.

-A special rails-specific screen configuration is created, which can be used by issuing

-    scr rails

-This will create three screen windows starting at the current directory:
-* a normal terminal session
-* a rails console
-* autotest

 ### Vim configuration

 #### Plugins
+* a number of plugins by tpope (fugitive, repeat, surround, dispatch, etc)
 * ack  (you can install the ack binary using brew install ack on OSX)
-* bufexplorer
-* cocoa syntax files
-* conqueterm
-* F# syntax
-* fugitive
-* gitv
-* jsbeautify
-* matchit
 * NERDTree
+* syntastic
+* ctrl-p
+* powerline
+* git-gutter
 * rails-vim
-* rvm
-* scratch:
-* snipmate
-* supertab
+* scratch
 * tabular
-* coffee-script
-* slime
-* vimclojure
-* vimorganizer
-* vimwiki
-* zencoding
+* OmniSharp

 #### Settings

 By default my own colorscheme (zazen) is used.
-Ryan Bates' (@rbates) great railscasts colorscheme is also bundled.

 Some mappings include
 * ii        : mapped to escape in insert mode